r-spacex/SpaceX-API/README.md

 * Static data is stored as JSON
 * API is deployed on [Heroku](https://www.heroku.com/)
-* This repo deploys to a staging server first, so the production server might be a few commits behind, to allows for testing, and to preserve stability.
+* This repo deploys to a staging server first, so the production server might be a few commits behind, this allows testing, and preserves stability